Psalmsage/alx-low_level_programming/0x15-file_io/README.md

-for the file io syntax
+For the file io syntax and for the tasks with it.